 You also have a wide range of beaches nearby such as Makaha Beach Park, Paradise Cove Beach, Kahe Point Beach Park, and other places to visit including the Naval Air Station Barbers Point Museum, the Ewa Villages Golf Course, and Barber’s Point Golf Course for golf enthusiasts.

 Stay In Kapolei If you want to be close to both Pearl Harbour and the Daniel K. Inouye International Airport; you want to stay in a more authentic location, with easy access to the big city; you enjoy quiet beaches, parks, and golf courses; you want to go shopping; you are traveling on a budget.

 Best places to stay in Oahu in Kapolei:

-Overall, Waikiki/Honolulu is the best place to stay in Oahu for family, couple, honeymooner, solo travelers because it is the capital of Hawaii and it has the widest range of accommodation options.
+Overall, Waikiki/Honolulu is the best place to stay in Oahu for first-time travelers because it is the capital of Hawaii and it has the widest range of accommodation options.
 If you stay here, you will be located within walking distance to tourist attractions, as well as shopping, dining, and nightlife.

 Once you pick the best area to stay, all that’s left is to decide how many days is enough for Oahu to book hotel.
 Well,is this is your first time, I recommend spend at least 5 days in Hawaii, this will allow you to enjoy the beaches, food, and drinks, as well as get the sense of the local culture and history.